bimsaranawa/bimsaranawa/README.md

 🧑 Electronic and Telecommunications Engineering Undergraduate from University of Moratuwa, Sri Lanka.

-💻 Machine Learning and Digital Systems Design Enthusiast.
+💻 AI/Machine Learning, IoT and Embedded Systems Enthusiast.

 ## Connect With Me